RSkoi/LightShafts/README.md

 # LightShafts

 Volumetric Light Shafts for the KK/KKS studio, lazy port of [Light Shafts](https://github.com/robcupisz/LightShafts).
 Requires [Component Util](https://github.com/RSkoi/ComponentUtil).
+Light Shafts do not react to Vanilla+ shaders, see **Known Quirks & Issues** below.

 Light Shafts are computationally expensive.
 Try to keep resolutions and sample counts to a minimum.